opentmf/camunda7-incident-logger/README.md

 Camunda Incident: "${deploymentName}" --> "${processDefinitionName} (version ${processDefinitionVersion})" --> "${taskName}". ${incidentType}, processInstanceId: ${processInstanceId}, and message: ${exceptionMessage}
 ```

-Though not expected, theoretically in case camunda execution entity does not exist for an incident, it will print this message:
+Though not expected, theoretically in case camunda execution entity does not exist for an incident, it will print this message instead:

 ```
 Camunda Incident with no Execution Id.: IncidentType:${incidentType}, ProcessDefinitionId:${processDefinitionId}, FailedActivityId:${failedActivityId}, ActivityId:${activityId}